-12. Ordinary Spread of Hours
+12. Ordinary spread of hours

-- 12.1.
-Subject to 12.1, the ordinary spread of hours are between 8.00 am and 6.00 pm Monday to Friday, provided that: - 12.2.
-Where an employee's duty statement so provides, an employee may be required to supervise an evening advice service but shall not be required to do so on more than one evening per week; - 12.2.1 An employee who is required to supervise an evening advice service shall be paid an additional allowance equivalent to 15% of three hours' normal pay for each evening advice service they supervise. - 12.3. an employee shall not work more than 5 hours without taking a break of at least 30 minutes; - 12.4.
+- 12.1.Subject to 12.1, the ordinary spread of hours are between 8.00 am and 6.00 pm Monday to Friday, provided that: - 12.2.Where an employee's duty statement so provides, an employee may be required to supervise an evening advice service but shall not be required to do so on more than one evening per week; - 12.2.1 An employee who is required to supervise an evening advice service shall be paid an additional allowance equivalent to 15% of three hours' normal pay for each evening advice service they supervise.

+- 12.3. an employee shall not work more than 5 hours without taking a break of at least 30 minutes: - 12.4.
 When an employee is rostered to supervise the evening advice service, they will be entitled and encouraged to commence work on that day at 2 pm and/or to start later the following day. - 12.5.
-An employee who is required by the employer to work outside the normal spread of hours shall be paid at overtime rates as specified in clause 14.
+An employee who wishes to work on a weekend must obtain prior approval.
+Approval will be granted subject to consideration of the impact on the other staff or service delivery of the employee's absence during normal office hours.
+The employee will take time off in lieu at the rate of one hour for each weekend hour worked. - 12.6.
+Except as otherwise provided in this clause, An employee who is required by the employer to work outside the normal spread of hours shall be paid at overtime rates as specified in clause 14.

-13. Flexible Working Hours
+13. Flexible working hours